Fidelity to IP-CANS and CFT Practices

 CFT Brochures

-CFT brochures for youth, professionals, and parents contain a basic overview of information related to the CFT and IP-CANS processes.
-CFT brochures should be provided to and reviewed with CFT members prior to the first CFT meeting to confirm their understanding of the process.
-This should be done with a conversation about any upcoming CFT meetings or processes (i.e., team formation) and should allow time for the recipient to ask questions.
+CFT brochures for youth, caregivers, and professionals provide a basic overview of the IP-CANS and CFT processes.
+Beginning September 1, 2025, brochures should be distributed—typically by caseworkers or others engaging CFT members—prior to the first CFT meeting.
+They should be reviewed with recipients as part of a conversation about upcoming CFT meetings or processes (such as team formation), with time allowed for questions to ensure understanding.

 IP-CANS Fidelity Review Tool